 Bumble is a social networking app that has dating, friendship, and business components.
 It differs from other dating apps in that women are required to make the first move when matched with men, a reversal of old-fashioned norms.

-Bumble’s founder and CEO, Whitney Wolfe Herd, became the world’s youngest self-made female billionaire after taking the company public in 2021.
-She is one of three women on a four-person executive team and also serves as a member of the board of directors, which is more than 70% female.
+Bumble's founder and CEO, Whitney Wolfe Herd, became the world's youngest self-made female billionaire after taking the company public in 2021.
+She is one of four women on an eight-person executive team and also serves as a member of the board of directors, which is more than 70% female.

 Bumble has grown rapidly since the company was founded in 2014 in Austin, Texas.
-The total number of paid users reached 2.9 million in the second quarter of 2021, and revenue increased 38%.
+The total number of paid users was 3.6 million in the third quarter of 2025, and revenue was $246.2 million.
 In addition to providing a service designed for women, Bumble aims to combat sexual harassment, which Herd experienced while working at Tinder.

 Twist Bioscience

 Twist Bioscience is an industry-leading DNA synthesis company.
 The business makes synthetic DNA writing faster and cheaper, benefiting partners that need customized genetic sequences.
-And Twist is doing well — the company announced revenues of $35 million for the third quarter of fiscal year 2021, a whopping 65% increase year over year.
+And Twist is doing well — the company announced revenues of $96.1 million for the third quarter of fiscal year 2025, an 18% increase year over year.

 Resources for women-owned businesses

-Although female entrepreneurs and small business owners should be inspired by these nine women who took their companies public, they should also know the success of these companies did not come without obstacles.
+Although female entrepreneurs and small business owners should be inspired by these eight women who took their companies public, they should also know the success of these companies did not come without obstacles.

 The biggest hurdle for many women is securing enough funding to start their business.
 If you know a woman who is struggling to get her company off the ground, there are a number of business development resources specifically designed to help women:

-• IFundWomen is a new crowdfunding site designed to support women entrepreneurs.
+- IFundWomen is a crowdfunding site designed to support women entrepreneurs.

 Women should also consider the standard assistance offered by the Small Business Administration.
 The SBA coordinates with many of the programs listed above and also helps connect entrepreneurs with other programs and lenders.
 In addition, you might see what your local government and nonprofit agencies also have available.